Hudson-commercial/11-Airport-Dr/README.md

 ## About

-This is a professionally designed web boruche for marketing purposes of the proposed sale of a Veterinary pracice and real esate.
+This is a professionally designed website for marketing purposes of the proposed sale of a Veterinary practice and real estate.
 ## Tools

 Created with the one page theme designed by bootstrapmade.com

-- [BootstrapMade](https://bootstrapmade.com/) - They specialized in designing and creating elegant, clean and beautiful free website templates using Bootstrap, the most popular HTML, CSS & JS framework.
+- [BootstrapMade](https://bootstrapmade.com/) - They specialized in designing and creating elegant, clean, and beautiful Free website templates using Bootstrap, the most popular HTML, CSS & JS framework.
 - [Bootstrap](https://getbootstrap.com/) - Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.